 Technology can encourage collaboration with students in the same classroom, same school and even with other classrooms around the world.

-The reason that Google apps are the ones primarily mentioned in this post is because they are compatible with almost any device and include everything from Google Search, Images, Maps, and YouTube.
+The reason that Google apps are the ones primarily mentioned in this post is that they are compatible with almost any device and include everything from Google Search, Images, Maps, and YouTube.
 They make their products for everyone to use, so they’re both simple to use and vastly compatible with everyone’s technology when you have a whole class of children or more this is of course essential!

 Arguably the best part about Google Apps is that they are all free!
 You don’t need to pay for Gmail, Drive, Docs, Hangouts etc. Funding is probably the biggest obstacle many teachers face when it comes to implementing new technology in the classroom and so it is really important to use free resources wherever possible.